vkontis/excess_mortality/README.md

 ## Data

 Weekly deaths data, for all countries until the end of May are available in `data/data.csv`.
 The data sources are detailed in the published paper.
+The column `week` contains the date indicating the start of the week.
 The columns `t2m` and `weekly_t2m_anomaly` contain (weekly average) temperature and deviation of temperature from the long-term average in each week.

 ## How to run models